Yaghnobis

-The Sogdian language is one of the Iranian languages, along with Bactrian language, Khotanese Saka, Persian language, Tajik language, Pashto language, the Kurdish languages and Parthian language.
-It possesses a large historic literary corpus.

 History

 Antiquity

 Their traditional occupations were in agriculture, growing produce such as barley, wheat, and legumes as well as breeding cattle, oxen and asses.
-There were traditional handicrafts including weaving which was mostly done by the men.
+There were traditional handicrafts, such as weaving, which was mostly done by men.
 The women worked on moulding earthenware crockery.

-The Yaghnobi people originated from the Sogdians, a people dominant in the area until the Muslim conquests in the 8th century when Sogdiana was defeated.
-In that period Yaghnobis settled in the high valleys.
+The Yaghnobi people originated from the Sogdians, a people dominant in the area until the Muslim conquests in the 8th century, when Sogdiana was defeated.
+In that period, Yaghnobis settled in the high valleys.

-pre-20th century
+Pre-20th century

-The ancient Sogdians fled to the Yaghnob Valley to escape the medieval Arab Caliphate, and their direct descendants, the Yaghnobi, lived there in peaceful isolation until the 1820s.
+The ancient Sogdians fled to the Yaghnob Valley to escape the medieval Arab Caliphate.
+Their direct descendants, the Yaghnobi, lived there in peaceful isolation until the 1820s.